hmrc/pillar2-external-test-stub/README.md

 **Actual Response**: HTTP 422 Unprocessable Entity with an error code "093" and text "obligationMTT cannot be true for a domestic-only group".

-### 5. Subscription Not Found Test
+### 9. Empty Liable Entities Test

-Attempting to submit a UKTR for a non-existent PLR ID.
+Attempting to submit a UKTR with no liable entities.

-**Expected Response**: HTTP 422 Unprocessable Entity with an error message indicating the subscription was not found.
+**Expected Response**: HTTP 422 Unprocessable Entity with an error message indicating liable entities are required.

-**Actual Response**: HTTP 500 Internal Server Error.
-This needs to be fixed in the controller to return a proper 422 error.
+**Actual Response**: HTTP 422 Unprocessable Entity with an error code "093" and text "liabilityEntity cannot be empty".

-### 6. Amend Submission Test
+### 10. Amend Submission Test

 Attempting to amend a previously submitted UKTR.